 What foods are FODMAPs found in?

-FODMAPs are only found in carbohydrate containing foods – this includes starchy foods made from wheat (like bread, pasta and biscuits), various fruits and vegetables (including apples, onion and beans), and some dairy products like milk and yoghurt.
+FODMAPs are only found in carbohydrate-containing foods.
+This includes starchy foods made from wheat (like bread, pasta and biscuits), various fruits.
+As well as vegetables (including apples, onion and beans), and some dairy products like milk and yoghurt.

 What does the low FODMAP diet involve?